KeepCrispy/BlueWyvern/README.md

 # BlueWyvern

-This is a security solution POC for detecting obfuscated code for code security audits with a profiling feature to look for common patterns in multiple files.
+This POC tool is designed to detect a wide range of obfuscated code, including potentially malicious code, and to profile common patterns across multiple files.

 credit goes to Panagiotis Chartas for his [PowerShell-Obfuscation-Bible Research](https://github.com/t3l3machus/PowerShell-Obfuscation-Bible)

-This tool uses Regex to detect a variety of obfuscated code, including suspects of malicious code.
-It also includes regular expressions to detect malicious URLs, IP addresses, domains, file attachments, executables, and registry entries, which requires some in depth knowledge of Yara to create custom rules for.
-It is also able to find common code execution patterns if given multiple sources to profile regex rules.
-Additionally, the finite machine regex-based string search can detect multiple requirements in a single line sweep.
+The tool uses regex to detect a variety of obfuscated code, including suspects of malicious code, malicious URLs, IP addresses, domains, file attachments, executables, and registry entries.
+It also has the capability of finding common code execution patterns when given multiple sources to profile regex rules, and the finite machine regex-based string search can detect multiple requirements in a single line sweep.

+This POC tool can be customized to perform security audits on projects and libraries.
+It is important to keep the tool lightweight, so it can easily be deployed with minimal setup in a pipeline or deployment environment.
+Customization is highly recommended before use, such as adding logging and notifications, and it should be used in tandem with a file integrity monitor to add an extra layer of visibility.

 This is part of a write-up I'v done for a deep dive into modern AMSI evasion techniques and how you can protect yourself and your development pipeline/environments.
 [My Powershell AMSI write-up](https://keepcrispy.github.io/AMSIProj)